 ‘Judgment’ means a judicial opinion which tells the story of the case; what the case is about; how Court is resolving the case and why.
 A ‘Judgment’ should be coherent, systematic and logically organized.
 It should enable the reader to trace the fact to a logical conclusion on the basis of legal principles.

-Many times it is very difficult to appreciate what the Learned Judge wants to convey through the ‘Judgment’.
-‘Judgment’ replicates the individuality of the Judge and therefore, it is indispensable it should be written with care and caution.
-We are conscious of the fact, Judges may be overburdened with the pending cases and the arrears.
+Many times it is very difficult to appreciate what a Learned Judge wants to convey.
+A ‘Judgment’ replicates the individuality of the Judge and therefore, it is indispensable it should be written with care and caution.
+We are conscious of the fact, Judges may be overburdened with pending cases and arrears.
 But, quality can never be sacrificed for quantity.
-What the Court says, and how it says it, is equally important as what the Court decides.
+What Court says, and how it says it, is equally important as what Court decides.

 – Hon’ble Justice M.R.
 Shah, Shakuntala Shukla v.
 State of Uttar Pradesh, [Criminal Appeal No. 876 of 2021].

 You must be logged in to post a comment.